catherinepope/papermod/content/workshops/resources/narrative-cv-example-teams.md

 The team statement distils our collective OCAR:

 - **Sentence 1** establishes our complementary expertise and shared commitment.
-- **Sentence 2** summarises our collective action across all modules.
-- **Sentence 3** shows our integrated approach and what makes this team unique.
+- **Sentence 2** summarises our collective action across all modules and shows the integrated approach that makes this team unique.

 </details>

 Interdisciplinary research team combining creative practice, environmental science, and community engagement expertise to address climate justice through collaborative storytelling.
-We develop participatory arts projects that center marginalised voices in climate discourse, create innovative methods for translating complex environmental data into accessible narratives, and build sustainable partnerships between researchers, artists, and frontline communities.
-Our collective approach combines academic rigour with creative practice and community knowledge to foster climate action grounded in equity and lived experience.
+We develop participatory arts projects that centre marginalised voices in climate discourse, create innovative methods for translating complex environmental data into accessible narratives, and build sustainable partnerships between researchers, artists, and frontline communities.

 ## Module 1: Generation & flow of new ideas